reedws/IT3049C/Material/Assignments/2.JavaScript_Exercises/index.md

     ```
     - notice the function have an empty implementation. - We need to do something about that 🤔

-3. Consulting the [JS documeantion for the Number Data Type](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number), you learn that there's a function named [Number.parseInt()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/parseInt).
+3. Consulting the [JS documentation for the Number Data Type](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number), you learn that there's a function named [Number.parseInt()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/parseInt).
 The documentations shows usage examples, and specifies the parameters and return type of the function.

     <img alt="Number.parseInt() docs" src="assets/parseIntDocs.png" style="height:500px; border:1px #ddd solid;"/>

-    **Key Takeways:**
+    **Key Takeaways:**
       -  Be careful the Radix does not default to 10!, so we'll have to set that optional parameter as follows
   ```js
     function parseInt(str) {